codarchlab/dai-peripleo-mod/readme.md

 ## Indexing iDIG data

-This repository does not include any sample iDIG data.
-For the time being, you'll need to bring your own.
-The `scripts` folder contains a Python script to convert iDIG's key:value format to JSON (`idig2json.py`) and a script for indexing the result file to SOLR (`indexData.py`).
+This repository includes a sample iDIG dataset in the `data` folder.
+The `scripts` folder contains a Python script to index this sample file into SOLR (`indexiDigJSON.py`).

 ## Hacking on the Frontend